What Is a Direct Report? + How to Manage a Team

 Discover how to support direct reports and set your team up for success.

-[Featured Image] A manager in a jacket and white blouse prepares for a meeting with a direct report.
+[Featured Image] A manager is conducting a business meeting with her direct reports.

 What is a direct report?